Opentrons/opentrons/api/docs/v2/new_pipette.rst

 complex commands like :py:meth:`.InstrumentContext.transfer`, and it can be cumbersome to specify the position every time.

-Instead, you can use the attribute :py:attr:`.InstrumentContext.well_bottom_clearance` to specify the height above the bottom of a well to either aspirate or dispense:
+Instead, you can use the attribute :py:obj:`.InstrumentContext.well_bottom_clearance` to specify the height above the bottom of a well to either aspirate or dispense:

 1) Editing ``pipette.well_bottom_clearance.aspirate`` changes the height of aspiration